vcfvct/aws-exam/README.md

 * ASG will terminate the instance first and then launches a new instance.
 * We can use `as-setinstance-health` command from CLI to manually set an instance back to health, Auto Scaling will throw an error if the instance is already terminating or else it will mark it healthy
 * if an ASG failed to launch an single instance for more than 20 hours, it will suspend the scaling process.
+* AZ-rebalance will try to launch new instance then terminate old one, so if termination is suspended by user, ASG could grow up to 10% larger than its max size because ASG allow this temporarily during rebalancing activities

 ## ECS(EC2 Container Service)
 * clusters can only scale in a single region.